-Active measurements
+Radar measurements

 ARTS provides some support for modelling measurements of backscattering inside the atmosphere.
-Such observations are for simplicity denoted as "active".
-These radar or lidar measurements deviate for the transmission observations discussed in the previous chapter, as in this case the transmitter and receiver are placed at the same position.
+These radar (or lidar?) measurements deviate for the transmission observations discussed in the previous chapter, as in this case the transmitter and receiver are placed at the same position.
 Here backscattering is recorded, while in the transmission case the attenuation through the atmosphere is probed.
 This has the consequence that the measurement data not only span the frequency and a polarisation dimensions, but also has a time (or distance) dimension.
 That is, the backscattering is basically reported as a function of distance from the sensor, for one or several frequencies frequencies and combinations of transmitted and received polarisations.
 Accordingly, these data differ in nature from the other types of measurements, and the standard main function (yCalc) is not applicable.